NikolaiRadke/JQ6500-rescue-tool/README.md

 **31.07.2019** Complete rework.
 Now ist is ready and easy-to-use for (hopefully) everyone.

 For **JQ6500-16p** owners with no Windows upload software on their device.
-The interface language is English You can even easly change your exitisting interface from Chinese to English with this tool.
+The interface language is English.
+You can even easily change your exitisting interface from Chinese to English with this tool.

 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/JQ6500-rescue-tool/tree/master/NEWS.md).